MShvagir/GuessCoatOfArms/README.md

-# Game Guess Coat of Arms
+# Guess Coat of Arms Game App
 This game "Guess coat of arms" was inspired by the popular TV show "Game of Thrones".<br>
 I think guessing normal country flags is so boring, so I created this easy game from George Martin's fantasy world.<br>
 Win-win (: